ccoltonIT/Cisco-Simple-Network/README.md

 - How to assign IP addresses to interfaces
 - How to connect devices using Ethernet cables
 - How to use `ping` to test connectivity between hosts

+ ⚠️ This lab was provided by Cisco Networking Academy as part of the Packet Tracer learning exercises.
+I completed and configured the network to demonstrate my understanding of basic network design and connectivity.